 The intern will work with the curators and object conservators to study and interpret objects from the permanent collection of sculpture and decorative arts, chiefly but not exclusively Italian (15th and 16th century) and French (18th and 19th century).
-The intern will also assist with the preparations for two exhibitions—one on Andrea del Verrocchio, the other on Alonso Berruguete.
-Tasks may include research for the catalog and help with correspondence pertaining to loans.
+The intern will also assist with the preparations for an exhibition on Antonio Canova.
+Tasks may include helping with wall labels and other didactic materials and undertaking research for the catalog.
 Important qualifications include the ability to work independently and advanced reading knowledge of Italian or Spanish.

-The intern will assist with the National Teacher Institute, a six-day professional development seminar held at the Gallery for two sessions during the summer.
-Duties will also include helping to develop and coordinate teaching resources, assisting with program arrangements for speakers, and working directly with teachers during the institute sessions.
+The intern will assist with the National Teacher Institute, a weeklong professional development seminar held at the Gallery during the summer.
+Duties will also include helping to develop and coordinate teaching resources, assisting with program arrangements for speakers, and working directly with teachers during the Institute session.
 The intern will research educational materials for teacher programs in the academic year ahead.
-Current graduate students in art education, museum education, studio art, fine arts, or art history and 2018 graduates of such programs are invited to apply.
+Current graduate students in art education, museum education, studio art, fine arts, or art history, and 2020 graduates of such programs are invited to apply.
 Interest in working with K–12 teachers and expertise in PowerPoint are essential.

 The intern will assist with cataloging, inventorying, and digitizing the David Finn Archive.
 Finn (b.
 1921) is a noted photographer of sculpture and the Library has recently acquired his complete archive of over 110,000 negatives and corresponding prints.
-The Finn Archive documents the medium of sculpture from antiquity to the modern era and has considerable depth in Italian Renaissance sculpture and the work of Henry Moore.
-Current graduate students in American or European art history (15th to 20th century) are eligible to apply.
+The Finn Archive documents the medium of sculpture from antiquity to the modern era and has considerable depth in Italian Renaissance sculpture.
+Current graduate students in library science (with an undergraduate art history degree) or art history (15th to 20th century) are eligible to apply.
 Knowledge of digitization methods is desirable.
+An ability to work with database software or library cataloging systems is highly desirable.
 Candidates should also have some familiarity with museum registration, library systems, or archives procedures and methods.

-The intern will assist with researching and cataloguing the Library’s collection of “reproductive” chalcographic prints from the Chalcographie du Louvre (1797–present), the Calcografia di Roma (1738–present), the International Chalcographical Society (1886–1892), and the Arundel Society (1848–1897).
-The prints represent a variety of techniques including etching, engraving, aquatint, chromolithographs, and photogravures, and depict works largely by 17th- to 19th-century Italian and French painters.
-Many of the prints were pulled in the early 20th century from 17th- to19th-century plates, and represent work from some of the most well-known engravers of their time.
-Current graduate students interested in the history of printmaking (particularly 19th-century printmaking practices/institutions) or European art history (17th to 19th century) are eligible to apply.
+The intern will assist with researching and cataloging the Library’s collection of ‘reproductive’ chalcographic prints from the Chalcographie du Louvre (1797–present), the Calcografia di Roma (1738–present), the International Chalcographical Society (1886–1892), and the Arundel Society (1848–1897).
+The prints represent a variety of techniques—including etching, engraving, aquatint, chromolithographs, and photogravures—and depict works largely by 17th–19th-century Italian and French painters.
+Many of the prints were pulled in the early 20th century from 17th–19th-century plates and represent work from some of the most well-known engravers of their time.
+Current graduate students interested in the history of printmaking (particularly 19th-century printmaking practices and institutions) or European art history (17th–19th century) are eligible to apply.
 Basic knowledge of Italian and French is required.
-Candidates should also have an understanding of printmaking techniques and materials as well as familiarity with museum registration or archival procedures and methods.
+An ability to work with database software or library cataloging systems is highly desirable.
+Candidates should also possess an understanding of printmaking techniques and materials as well as familiarity with museum registration and archival procedures and methods.